VSnow1988/MyInventory/README.md

 Original final project submitted in CS-360.

 ## MyInventory_1
 First enhancement made in CS499, focused on software design and development.
+The main upgrade here was a UX redesign.
+Accompanying diagrams and personas are in the 'Design Documents' zip folder.

 ## MyInventory_2
 Second enhancement made in CS499, focused on algorithms and data structures.